jericdei/modeltyper/readme.md

 --global : Generate typescript interfaces in a global namespace named models --json : Output the result as json
---use-enums : Use typescript enums instead of object literals --plurals : Output model plurals
+--use-enums : Use typescript enums instead of object literals --export-enums : Export the generated enums or object literals --plurals : Output model plurals
 --no-relations : Do not include relations --optional-relations : Make relations optional fields on the model type